wlonk/arcadia/rules/making_characters.rst

 Now choose a personal boon:

--  **Jupiter:** Wealth is easy for you.
-You may draw an extra card in any exertion where expenditure of money would facilitate matters.
+-  **Sol:** You are dazzling.
+You may draw an extra card when you are the center of attention.
 -  **Luna:** You mirror the moods of those around you.
-You have leverage in any situation where you agree with, mirror, and support what the other person says.
+You may draw an extra card when it is helpful that you agree with, mirror, and support what the other person says.
+-  **Mercury:** You have a broad education, through formal or informal channels.
+You may draw an extra card when knowing just that one weird thing would help.
+-  **Venus:** You are incredibly beautiful.
+You may drawn an extra card when your beauty helps.
 -  **Mars:** You are strong.
-You may draw an extra card in any exertion where raw physical force helps.
+You may draw an extra card in when raw physical force helps.
--  **Mercury:** You have a broad education, through formal or informal channels.
-You may draw an extra card in any exertion where knowing just that one weird thing would help.
+-  **Jupiter:** Wealth is easy for you.
+You may draw an extra card when expenditure of money would facilitate matters.
 -  **Saturn:** Your focus is unshakable.
-You may draw an extra card in any exertion where you must overcome distractions.
+You may draw an extra card whenever you must overcome distractions.
--  **Sol:** You are dazzling.
-When making an impression, once per session you may simply state one positive impression you leave, whether you have any bad reputations or not.
 -  **Uranus:** You have a spark of genius.
-You may draw an extra card in any exertion where you seek to create or discover something new, unknown to the world at this point.
+You may draw an extra card whenever you seek to create or discover something new, unknown to the world at this point.
--  **Venus:** You are incredibly beautiful.
-You have leverage in any situation where you are petitioning someone who would be swayed by your beauty.

 These boons and the family boons are not the sorts of things that the *characters* are aware of or discuss in-fiction.
 They are for you, the players,